MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/get-started.md

     Save the file and name it `Get-Tokens.ps1` (you can name it anything you want but the extension must be .ps1).

     To programatically manage a Bing Ads account, you must provide consent at least once through the web application consent flow.
 Thereafter you can use the latest refresh token to request new access and refresh tokens without any further user interaction.
-For more details see [authorization code grant flow](authentication-oauth.md#authorizationcode).

 1. Now to run `Get-Tokens.ps1` open a console window.
 At the command prompt, navigate to the folder where you saved `Get-Tokens.ps1` and enter the following command: